-Four West Coast Sea Grant Programs (Oregon, Washington, California and the University of Southern California) are jointly funding a number of coordinated research projects for 2012-2014 that bring together researchers from across the region to address social science issues of regional priority.
-The four programs have made a total of $700,000 available over two years for this initiative.
+Four West Coast Sea Grant Programs (Oregon, Washington, California and the University of Southern California) are jointly funding a number of coordinated research projects that bring together researchers from across the region to address social science issues of regional priority.

 Program Development Grants

 Oregon Sea Grant faculty receive funding from a variety of sources to support their own research.
-Some of our current and recent projects:
+Some of our recent and ongoing projects:

 - Developing a Pilot Marine Debris Monitoring Program in Oregon.
 PI Jamie Doyle.
 (Funding: NOAA)

 - NOAA Sea Grant Tsunami Debris Workshop PI Rich Holdren.
 (Funding: NOAA).

 - Elevating Public Awareness, engagement and solutions to West Coast Marine Debris Through Video Outreach PI Rich Holdren.
 (Funding: NOAA)

 - Food Processing and Safety Training for Warm Springs and Yakima Tribes.
 PI Mark Whitham.
 (Funding: Columbia River Intertribal Fish Commission).

 - Developing the Foundation for a Framework for Public and Stakeholder Engagement in a Regional Coastal and Marine Spatial Planning Process.
 PIs: Stephen Brandt, Oregon Sea Grant, and John Stein, NOAA.
 A regional program of West Coast Sea Grant and NOAA programs.
 View the final report.

 - Free-choice Learning: Development of a Cyberlaboratory -- Exploring Customization and Continuity .
 Shawn Rowe, Marine Education Learning Specialist.
 (Funding: National Science Foundation).